 “Stop the Duopoly!” for fair elections and open debates

-The Lt.
-Governor oversees elections and approves ballot measures.
-I will encourage legislation that does away with the expensive and unnecessary Primary elections.
+If elected to the State legislature, I will sponsor legislation that does away with the expensive and unnecessary Primary elections.
 They have been a joke, with candidates trading out after the election (2014, 2016), U.S. candidates from out-of-state (2014, 2016, 2018), and “Independents” running to become Democrat nominees (2018).
 The exclusive Republican ballot was designed as a special privilege to only the Republican candidates.
 Every party and political group should have its own party convention/voting, in the spring, and select one nominee for every open candidacy.
 Concurrently, we need to do away with the Majority and Minority caucuses, which also perpetuate the two-party duopoly.
 We should consider Ranked-choice voting.

 The Alaska laws, with their closed primary system and draconian ballot access requirements, discourage alternate parties.
 Ballot access/viability for alternate parties is also influenced by the closed , publicly-funded primary (encouraging registration as independents) and having to attain more than 3% of the statewide vote in the General Election.
 I will encourage legislation to open our elections to more choices.